 We have now set a new national objective of eradicating rough sleeping.
 A short term Action Group has been established - chaired by Jon Sparkes, Chief Executive of the homelessness charity Crisis - to look at how this can be achieved and also how we can transform temporary accommodation.

-The group has made key recommendations for this winter, which have been adopted by the Scottish Government and backed with total investment of £328,000 including £262,000 from the Scottish Government.
-Recommendations include increasing emergency accommodation and flexible provision in areas with the greatest numbers of rough sleepers; boosting multi-agency partnership working; and making budgets available to front line workers to meet immediate housing needs.
+The group made key recommendations for last winter, which were adopted by the SNP government and backed with total investment of £328,000 including £262,000 from the Scottish Government.

 The new objective will be backed up with a new £50 million ‘Ending Homelessness Together’ fund, for homelessness prevention initiatives.
 We’ll also invest £20 million more in alcohol and drug services.

 We have reduced the time that households with pregnant women or children can spend in unsuitable accommodation from 14 to 7 days.

 We will also develop guidance on standards in temporary accommodation for homeless households and by the end of this parliament ensure that all temporary accommodation is the same standard as permanent accommodation.